vzool/docs/api/contributor/core-codebase-overview.md

 The migration files are created using [Phinx](https://phinx.org).

 **Migrations** are a way to define a database schema programmatically, making it easier to make and apply changes.
+Read [How to Create Migrations](http://docs.phinx.org/en/latest/migrations.html#creating-a-new-migration)

 **Seeders** are a way to insert data into tables.
+Read [How to Create Seeding](http://docs.phinx.org/en/latest/seeding.html#creating-a-new-seed-class)

 ## Documentation